 Accessibility Guidelines Working Group,

 On behalf of Intopia, we congratulate you on the release of the first working draft of WCAG 3.0.
 We wanted to acknowledge this significant milestone and commend you on your work to date.
-These guidelines will ultimately be instrumental in accessibility and inclusion.
+These guidelines will ultimately be instrumental in increasing accessibility and inclusion.

 We have reviewed the working draft and are providing feedback by e-mail to best address the questions raised in the FPWD blog post.